Don’t forget the basics

 Make them fall in love with the reason your company exists and make sure they understand the pain it’s addressing and the value it’s bringing.

-Define with them your target market, the specific personas they will be reaching out and how to tackle them, by explaining the responsibilities and major challenges of each of them, so they understand why they should become interested in your product.
+Define with them your target market, the specific personas they will be reaching out and how to tackle them.
+Explain their responsibilities and major challenges of each of them, so the leads understand why they should become interested in your product.

 Your Playbook must also contain any situation that could possibly happen when prospecting and explain how to deal or respond to each of them.
 You want to make sure to include any objection that has happened in the past and provide concise, thoughtful answers to it.
 Of course, you might need the help of your most experienced reps to do so.

 This will bring out the importance of extreme personalization, relevance, and the fine art of asking the right qualifying questions, as well as how to approach differently inbound and outbound.

 All of this should be accompanied, of course, by teaching your sales reps how to use the CRM or outbound sales platform to be used and making sure they feel totally comfortable with all its functionalities.

 In fact, these awkward situations can turn into an excellent opportunity to better qualify your leads, by promising them you will ask another person in the company and come back to them, and then smartly asking something like: “What would the perfect answer look like for you?”
 And, of course, being authentic and completely transparent with your leads will create a sense of trust.

-The SDR role is satisfying but can be extremely challenging, especially during its first months, and considering also that it tends to be one of their first sales jobs.
+The SDR role is satisfying but can be extremely challenging, especially during its first months, especially considering that it tends to be one of their first sales jobs.

-To sum up, if you follow these guidelines, you’ll greatly enhance your probabilities of succeeding in your SDR onboarding program, if you accompany it with a great culture by making your reps feel a crucial part of the family.
+Following these guidelines, your probabilities of succeeding in your SDR onboarding program will definitely increase, if you accompany it with a great culture by making your reps feel a crucial part of the family.